 - 4 tbsp coconut oil melted, plus more for greasing skillet

 Use a wire whisk to combine the eggs, honey, vanilla, and almond milk.
 Whisk until frothy.

-Sift together the einkorn flour, baking soda, and salt into a medium bowl.
+Sift together the einkorn flour, baking powder, and salt into a medium bowl.

 Slowly add the dry ingredients into the egg/milk mixture.
 Stir until just combined.